Bouncing Boy: Silver Age

 Chuck Taine was born on Earth with no powers.
 He received his ability to inflate when he accidentally drank a super plastic formula which he thought was soda pop.
 He applied for membership in the Legion of Super-Heroes, but was at first rejected.
 After he used his new power to defeat a robber using electric weaponry (which did not affect him because his bouncing kept him from being grounded), he was admitted and took the codename Bouncing Boy.
 With his good humor, wit and charm, Taine appointed himself the Legion's "Morale Officer".

 Bouncing Boy once lost his powers while bouncing in front of a matter-shrinking machine, and was forced to resign from the Legion.
 He regained his powers again temporarily when the Legion faced Computo for the first time, and one of fellow Legionnaire Triplicate Girl's bodies was killed.
-His powers left him again for a short period of time but were restored once more by Dr. Zan Orbal of Evillo's Devil's Dozen, where he happily rejoined the team.

-Bouncing Boy became a teacher at the Legion Academy, and had a solo victory against The Hunter.
-This boosted Chuck's confidence, and after once again losing his powers, he proposed to Triplicate Girl (now known as Duo Damsel).
-The two quickly married on Mars at Nix Olympia (Superboy #200) and both retired from the Legion because of the rule that Legionnaires could not be married.
-That rule was later overturned, but the couple decided to remain as Legion reserves.
-Once again, Bouncing Boy's powers returned and the Duo Damsel settled on the colony world of Wondil IX.
-After helping the Legion on a few occasional missions, the pair returned to Earth to become the headmasters of the Legion Academy.
-They later went on to found the second Legion of Substitute Heroes alongside reservists Cosmic Boy and Night Girl.
+Bouncing Boy becomes a teacher at the Legion Academy.
+After once again losing his powers, he proposed to Triplicate Girl (now known as Duo Damsel).
+The two quickly married on Mars at Nix Olympia and both retired from the Legion because of a rule stating that Legionnaires cannot be married and remain in active duty at the same time.
+This rule is later overturned, but the two remain as Legion reserves.
+They become the headmasters of the Legion Academy and members of the Legion of Substitute Heroes alongside reservists Cosmic Boy and Night Girl.

-In the post-Zero Hour continuity, Chuck was identified as Charles Foster Taine and acted as the Legion's resident architect and engineer.
-He did not possess bouncing powers in this continuity and was only an honorary member of the Legion.
-As a maintenance man, he once built a specialty vehicle called the "Bouncing Boy" which acted as a bouncing juggernaut, smashing everything in its way.

-The name Charles Foster Taine is a reference to the classic 1941 feature film, Citizen Kane and its title character, Charles Foster Kane, though in his initial appearance he is simply named Chuck Taine.

-He has yet to appear in the "Threeboot" version of the Legion, which began in 2004.

-The Post-Infinite Crisis version of Bouncing Boy appeared in Final Crisis: Legion of 3 Worlds.
-Missing in action during most of the miniseries, he and his wife, now known as Duplicate Damsel, finally make an appearance in the final issue to help end the battle against the antagonists and then rejoin the Legion.